githubtraining/training-manual/book/17_tags_and_releases.md

 ### Tags

 A tag is a pointer that points to a specific commit.
 Unlike commits, tags are _not_ immutable.
 They can be moved and changed.
-We recommend using GitHub Releases in place of tags; a tag will still be created, but it will have a GitHub linked history that cannot be changed.
 Before we get into Releases, let's practice a bit with tags.

 When creating a tag from the command line, you can make a "lightweight" or an "annotated" tag.
 The following example creates an annotated tag with the `-a` flag, names the tag `v1.0`, and connects it to whichever commit SHA is included.